Department of International Refugee Law and Migration Law

 Advocacy for Protection

-The recently developed courses on Advocacy for Protection (English) present the key elements for supporting the transformation of policies, services and public perceptions of refugees, internally displaced persons (IDPs), stateless people and migrants.
-To make sure that advocacy efforts are effective and sustainable, sessions focus on cross-cutting issues, such as awareness raising, media and journalism.
-Concurrently, the Course on Refugee Law for Journalists (English) highlights strategies and recommendations for inclusive media policies, which respect uprooted persons and impartially expose events to governments and publics at large, and also focuses on the correct terminology to employ when referring to refugees, and the situations they are confronted with.
+The Courses on Advocacy for Protection (English) present the key elements for supporting the transformation of policies, public perception of refugees, internally displaced persons (IDPs), stateless people and migrants.
+To make sure that advocacy efforts are effective and sustainable, specific focus is also dedicated to practical sessions on protection analysis, advocacy strategies design and message crafting.
+Concurrently, the Course on Refugee Law for Journalists and Media (English) highlights strategies and recommendations for inclusive media policies, which respect uprooted persons and impartially expose events to governments and publics at large, and also focuses on the correct terminology to employ when referring to refugees, and the situations they are confronted with.
 The delivery methodology of the courses is highly participatory.